elotroalex/chiens/_texts/translation.md

 - {:.sp} The Messenger.

-- What! your promises? your remorse? your letter?
+- Wait, what!
+Your promises?
+Your remorse?
+Your letter?

 ---